borkdude/deps.clj/README.md

 - Running Clojure programs
 - Evaluating Clojure expressions

-The `clojure` CLI tool is written in bash.
+The `clojure` CLI is written in bash.
 This is a port of that tool written in Clojure itself.

 Features: